 Loss of patents impacting sales

 Over the last few years, several of J&J's drugs including Levaquin, Concerta, Invega & Aciphex lost their patent protection.
-Over the next few years, about 6 major drugs are expected to lose their patent and J&J will need to develop new drugs to offset these losses.
+Over the next few years, about 3-4 important drugs are expected to lose their patent and J&J will need to develop new drugs to offset these losses.